trishume/sympy-wiki-with-svn/GCI-2011-Organization-Application.md

 https://docs.google.com/spreadsheet/ccc?key=0AiMKW-ZM-_fedFpSWm51VFBFZkdTRnh3WkhYRndSVXc

 # What is the main development mailing list for your organization?
 This question will be shown to students who would like to get more information about applying to your organization for Google Code-in 2010-11.
 If your organization uses more than one list, please make sure to include a description of the list so students know which to use.*

+Our main development list is sympy@googlegroups.com.
+You can subscribe at http://groups.google.com/group/sympy.
+All of our main communication goes through this list.
+If you have any questions, or just want to introduce yourself there, this is the place to go.
+We are very friendly and helpful on this list, so don't be afraid to post.

+We also have an IRC channel at irc://irc.freenode.net/sympy.
+You may be able to find help there.
+If no one on the IRC channel can help you, try asking on the mailing list.

+The main people who will be helping out with Google Code-In are at https://github.com/sympy/sympy/wiki/gci-2011-mentors.
+Note that it is preferable to contact the mailing list than a specific mentor, as a specific mentor may not be able to help you with your specific problem, or at that given time.

+Our issue tracker is at http://code.google.com/p/sympy/issues/list.
+All of our Google Code-In tasks are issues in the issue tracker.

+All patches to SymPy should be submitted as a pull request to our GitHub organization at https://github.com/sympy/ (except for those where this is not relevant, such as improvements to the wiki).
+We have an extensive guide on how to do this at https://github.com/sympy/sympy/wiki/Development-workflow.
+(Note to Google: we will probably convert this into a more friendly page for the Google Code-In students).